ventZl/cmrx/README.md

 # About

-CMRX is a microkernel-based realtime operating system providing full memory isolation of userspace.
+CMRX is a microkernel-based realtime operating system providing full memory isolation of userspace running on low-power microcontrollers.

 Main goal of this project is to create runtime environment with full memory isolation as a non-negotiable feature that is always active while providing all the features users are used to have in RTOS systems without things breaking randomly.

 We want remove the opportunity to say "it is complicated" as an excuse to avoid memory isolation in embedded systems.

-Operating system supports fully static operation with compile-time configuration of all important aspects.
+CMRX RTOS supports fully static operation with compile-time configuration of all important aspects.

-The footprint of the operating system is small.
+The footprint of the CMRX RTOS is small.
 Fully featured kernel occupies roughly 13 kB of FLASH and needs around 2kB of RAM.
-RAM consumption depends on compile-time configuration, especially amount of threads and processes supported.
+RAM consumption depends on compile-time configuration, especially amount of threads and processes configured.

 CMRX RTOS supports Cortex-M microcontrollers with Cortex-M MPU peripheral present.
 Microcontrollers based on Cortex-M0+, Cortex-M3, Cortex-M4 and Cortex-M7 cores are supported.

 # Quickstart

-See [step-by-step guide](man/03_getting_started.md) on how to integrate CMRX into your project.
+See [step-by-step guide](https://ventzl.github.io/cmrx/getting_started.html) on how to integrate CMRX into your project.

 # Features